 The Environmental Health Directorate has completed the compilation of 29 beach profiles covering all 87 bathing sites monitored as part of the annual bathing water monitoring programme in 2013.
-Following the publication of the official classification of bathing sites the Environmental Health Directorate published an up-date of all 29 beach profiles with data for 2014 season.
+Following the publication of the official classification of bathing sites the Environmental Health Directorate published an up-date of all 29 beach profiles with data for 2015 season. http://health.gov.mt/en/environmental/Pages/Health-Inspectorate/Environmental-Health-Risk-Management/Bathing-Water-Profiles.aspx.